 The Smart Security scenario focuses on the development of an application capable of providing support to a security guard to prevent risky situations.
-In order to prevent such situations the risk analysis will be conducted in areas with video surveillance cameras, thus improving the quality of life of the people.
+In order to prevent such situations, the risk analysis is conducted in areas with video surveillance cameras, thus improving the quality of life of the people.

 Within the scope of this scenario, the application's core is the video stream analysis from a collection of cameras.
-The visual information contained in the video stream will be used to detect different events such as: access control alerts, people detection, crowd analysis, etc. Security risks like theft, fights, etc will be identified by the combined use of video cameras and mobile sensors in both indoor and outdoor scenarios (e.g., parking lots and buildings).
+The visual information contained in the video stream is used to detect different events such as: people and vehicle detection, crowd analysis, etc. Security risks such as driving in unauthorized speed, in wrong way or sudden stops of a vehicle, are identified by the combined use of video cameras and mobile sensors of a smartphone in outdoor scenarios like parking lots.